Ask A Christian Podcast

 Debunking Divorce Myths: Jesus’ Teachings on Marriage

-In a recent episode of the Ask A Christian Podcast, I tackled the thorny issue of biblical grounds for divorce, ignited by lively debates on X and Facebook.
+On the Ask A Christian Podcast, I tackle the issue of biblical grounds for divorce, a topic often debated among believers.
 What does Scripture truly say about dissolving a marriage?
 Is sexual immorality the only cause, or do modern interpretations stretch the truth?
 With Jesus’ words as our guide, we cut through cultural noise to uncover God’s design for marriage and the rare exceptions for its end.
 For deeper insights, read Matthew 19 on BibleGateway.
 Let’s dive in!

 Biblical Grounds for Divorce in Matthew 19

-The episode opened with Matthew 19, where Pharisees challenge Jesus on divorce’s legality for any cause.
+The discussion centers on Matthew 19, where Pharisees challenge Jesus on divorce’s legality for any cause.
 Jesus points to Genesis: “He who created them from the beginning made them male and female… What God has joined together, let not man separate” (Matthew 19:4-6, ESV).
 Marriage, in God’s eyes, is a sacred covenant, forged for life.
 Yet, when pressed about Moses’ allowance for divorce, Jesus clarifies that biblical grounds for divorce exist only for “sexual immorality” (porneia), permitted due to the “hardness of your hearts.”

 In first-century Judaism, porneia meant physical sexual sins—adultery, fornication, or incest—not emotional betrayals or modern notions like pornography.
 This precision matters.
 As I noted, stretching porneia to include non-physical acts muddies the biblical grounds for divorce, risking decisions that stray from Scripture’s intent.
 For more on Christian living, explore our Spiritual Growth section.